tamaralmogy/online-coding-app/README.md

    cd online-coding-app
    npm install
    npm start
+### Using the App

+If you are using the app via: [Online Coding App](https://warm-mesa-50121-a03e03717a65.herokuapp.com/), open two windows, one for the mentor and one for the student.

+If you get the solution correct, a surprise will pop up on the window! 😊

 ### Project Structure

 - `public/`: Contains static files and the `index.html`.
 - `src/`: Contains the React components and application logic.
   - `components/`: Contains React components like `CodeBlock` and `Lobby`.